Tulsipur, Dang: Education

 The, then zonal headquarter of Rapti zone hosts various Government, Public-Private and Private educational institutions.
 Nepal Sanskrit University, NSU (formerly Mahendra Sanskrit University), is the only Sanskrit university and the second- oldest University of Nepal which is well known all over Nepal and India for the quality of education it provides promoting ancient Sanskrit, Vedic Astrology, Nepali literature.
 Students from all over Nepal, from Mechi to Mahakali used to come for Vedic language study.
 It is mainly famous for its cost-effective education in Sanskrit, which is often considered nearly free.
 Its main administrative office is located in Beljhundi whereas the campus is in Bijauri.
 Other prominent institutions include Rapti Babai Campus, which offers various educational streams up to the master's degree level.
 Central Ayurvedic College and Rapti Life Care Hospital's Staff Nurse program are also well known in the region.

 Similarly, Tulsi Boarding School is consistently ranked No. 1 in the entire Mid-Western and Far-Western Region for its SLC results and iswell reputed in Nepal, having been awarded the prize for the best School in the Mid-Western Region (best among 15 districts).
-There educational Institutions in Tulsipur include Nepal Sanskrit University, Gorkha Higher Secondary School, Hamro Pahunch Secondary School, Divine Temple Academy, Himal Academy, Chandrodaya Vidya Kunj boarding school, Aadarsh Academy,Rapti Vidya Mandir Secondary School, Novex College and Gyan Jyoti Education Foundation under which many school and college are running.
+There educational Institutions in Tulsipur include Nepal Sanskrit University, Gorkha Secondary School, Hamro Pahunch Secondary School, Divine Temple Academy, Himal Academy, Chandrodaya Vidya Kunj boarding school, Aadarsh Academy, Rapti Vidya Mandir Secondary School, Novex College and Gyan Jyoti Education Foundation under which many school and college are running.